SebastianUryga/Sword-and-Magic/README.md

 ---

-## Executeing and Compile aplication
+## Executing and Compile application

-To execute aplication on local machine:
+To execute application on local machine we can use CMake version 3.0 or newer.
+The CMakeList.txt we can find in catalog Sword-and-Magic/OpenArena.

+or

 ### Windows
  - [DOWNLOAD PACKAGE ZIP](https://github.com/SebastianUryga/Sword-and-Magic/releases/download/v0.1.1/Release.zip)